 Gondola to Dercum Mountain

-The Gondola requires purchasing a lift ticket, which makes it hard if part of your family isn’t skiing.
+This Gondola requires purchasing a lift ticket, which makes it hard if part of your family isn’t skiing because they can’t ride.
 The line can get long, but they offer an express line for families with kids under 12 which is highly appreciated.

 I prefer riding the Gondola to the top of the mountain.
 Not only are the views outstanding, but you get to stay a little warmer than if you take the express chairlift.